 Meanwhile, behind the scenes, lenders are using automation and machine learning to remove manual tasks and improve the speed and accuracy of the process.
 In a study by the Federal Reserve Bank of New York, digitally-based mortgage lenders reduced mortgage processing times by about 20%.
 Traditional lenders have since embraced these digital processes, whether by investing in their own platforms or via partnerships.
 For example, Fifth Third works with a leading fintech in the mortgage space to offer borrowers the best of both worlds—an exceptional digital experience coupled with the expertise and resources of an established lender.

 Transparency may not be the first thing that comes to mind when borrowers choose a home lender—but it can make all of the difference between a seamless process—and overall buying experience—and one fraught with angst.

 Thanks to technology, borrowers who work with Fifth Third will be able to see the status of their loan in real-time via their online portal.
 Status updates will be sent to the borrower—and even emailed to the borrower’s Realtor—if they have opted to receive updates.

 Better Verification and Valuation

-Technology has made it far more efficient for lenders to verify borrower information and arrive at accurate property valuations—and the Covid-19 has accelerated the use of cloud-based computing and data analysis.
+Technology has made it far more efficient for lenders to verify borrower information and arrive at accurate property valuations, and the use of cloud-based computing and data analysis continues to accelerate.
 This is a far cry from the no-income-verification loans and drive-by appraisals that contributed to the Great Financial Crisis.
 On the contrary, underwriters and appraisers are now able to look at the quality of borrowers and property valuations from many different angles.
 The upshot: Borrowers learn about potential roadblocks earlier in the process, giving them more flexibility to address any issues or move on and explore other options.

 Bringing the Close Closer to Home